-The intended audience of this book is people who are familiar with programming and know some programming languages, be it C[7], C++[29], Perl[9], Java[22], Erlang[8], Scala[23] or Haskell[1].
-This is not a book which teaches you how to program, this is a book that just teaches you how to use Go.
+The intended audience of this book is people who are familiar with programming and know some programming languages, be it C[3], C++[21], Perl[5], Java[15], Erlang[4], Scala[16] or Haskell[1].
+This is not a book that teaches you how to program, this is a book that just teaches you how to use Go.

 As with learning new things, probably the best way to do this is to discover it for yourself by creating your own programs.
 Each chapter therefore includes a number of exercises (and answers) to acquaint you with the language.
 An exercise is numbered as $\mathbf{Q}n$, where n is a number.
 After the exercise number another number in parentheses displays the difficulty of this particular assignment.
-This difficulty ranges from 0 to 9, where 0 is easy and 9 is difficult.
-Then a short name is given, for easier reference.
-For example:
+This difficulty ranges from 0 to 2: